zhiweiyang0227/SUMO-Unity-VR-traffic-simulation/README.md

 The player e-scooter is operated via a real e-scooter connected to an Arduino-based external device that captures control data.

-A VR headset is employed to provide a first-person perspective from the e-scooter rider's point of view, enhancing immersion and realism.
+A VR headset (VIVE Focus 3) is employed to provide a first-person perspective from the e-scooter rider's point of view, enhancing immersion and realism.

 ## Installation
 This project was built Using Unity 2018.2.17 and SUMO 1.22.0.
 Later releases of each software may cause the project to function incorrectly.